-At the arbitration hearing, the Postal Service presented witness testimony that the AOI was the beginning of the Postal Service intranet and was part of a management network services contract in which the contractor provided data services, Local Area Network (LAN) services, Wide Area Network (WAN) services, voice services, satellite services, and other items for the postal intranet including security and firewalls.
-He said that he recommended contracting out the AOI deployment because employees at the National Network Service Center (NNSC), which was the predecessor to the Telecommunication Service, were all EAS, not bargaining unit employees.
+At the arbitration hearing, a Postal Service witness testified that the AOI was the beginning of the Postal Service intranet and was part of a management network services contract in which the contractor provided data services, Local Area Network (LAN) services, Wide Area Network (WAN) services, voice services, satellite services, and other items for the postal intranet including security and firewalls.
+This witness said also that he recommended contracting out the AOI deployment because employees at the National Network Service Center (NNSC), which was the predecessor to the Telecommunication Service, were all EAS, not bargaining unit employees.
 He conceded, however, that maintenance craft employees could have been taught to pull cabling used to install the LAN and agreed that several years earlier two management officials had indicated that maintenance craft employees would support the wiring on both the MPI LAN and ALAN, two separate LANs in the plants that are joined together.

-The APWU presented witness testimony that before implementation of AOI bargaining unit employees in the plants were responsible for several computers that collect data communicated by modem and dedicated phone lines to national data centers.
+The APWU presented testimony of several witnesses that before implementation of AOI bargaining unit employees in the plants were responsible for several computers that collect data communicated by modem and dedicated phone lines to national data centers.
 These individuals testified that they maintained everything including wiring and the CSU/DSU, which translated computer data for transmission to the point where the carrier's phone line left the building, and they were responsible for both hardware and software troubleshooting for PSDS and ACDS.
 They further indicated that plant ETs or other maintenance craft employees traveled to AOs if problems arose there.
 Additional testimony established that in 1996-97 there were approximately 6,000 ETS who could have been assigned to AOI work, and there were 9,000 other maintenance employees who could have done cabling and other work.
 In addition, union witnesses indicated that ETs are highly trained and possess knowledge, skills and abilities to install and maintain AOI work, which falls within their job descriptions.
 Moreover, the union introduced into evidence maintenance work orders to establish that maintenance craft employees regularly are assigned to perform telecommunications computer system work.

 The union argued that the installation and maintenance of AOI constituted maintenance craft bargaining unit work which maintenance workers were available to perform.
-To support this contention, we argued that maintenance craft position descriptions and gualification standards as well as work orders and similar documents showed that maintenance employees could install and maintain Postal Service systems and equipment including telecommunications and computer systems equipment.
+To support this contention, we argued that maintenance craft position descriptions and qualification standards as well as work orders and similar documents showed that maintenance employees could install and maintain Postal Service systems and equipment including telecommunications and computer systems equipment.
 The union further contended that AOI not only has telecommunications and computer functions, but also collects and transmits mail processing, time and attendance, and retail terminal information in addition to transmitting voice messages.
-We maintained that before AOI, this data was contained in computers installed and maintained by maintenance craft employees and was transmitted in telephone lines installed and maintained by these employees.
+We maintained that before AOI, this data was contained in computers installed and maintained by maintenance craft Memo To: Local and State Presidents Re: Award on Subcontracting AOI Installation and Maintenance February 23, 2010 Page 3 employees and was transmitted in telephone lines installed and maintained by these employees.
 The union contended that the Postal Service violated Articles 32 and 19, by not providing the union with advance notification and by not giving due consideration to the factors listed in Article 32.1.A.
 We also asserted that management violated ASM 535.111 since that provision requires that maintenance of postal equipment be performed by postal personnel whenever possible with the exception of two cases that don't apply in these circumstances.
 The union requested that the Postal Service be directed to assign AOI maintenance work to bargaining unit employees immediately after issuance of the decision in this case, and that the issue of monetary damages be remanded to the parties.